CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

 = 2.5.0 =
-* UPDATE SUMMARY: Replace all instances of the HTML5 player with the updated version
+* [UPDATE] Replace all regular instances of the HTML5 media player with the updated version
+* [UPDATE] Replaces the media player custom styling with options for either dark or light mode

 = 2.4.2 =
 * 2020-11-17